canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/week1.sec1.1.to.1.4.md

 Let's explain why we replace?

-If A channel is with *p* <= 1/2, %50 or more digits is recieved wrong.
+If a channel is with *p* <= 1/2, %50 or more digits is recieved wrong.

 How we can handle with this?

 If we change every digits, the channel becomes with 1/2 <= *p*.

-In conclusion, when we change the every digit, they becomes %50 or more true and channel is with 1/2 <= *p* < 1.
+In conclusion, when we change the every digit, they becomes %50 or more true and channel with 1/2 <= *p* < 1.

 ### Exercise 1.2.6